bioversity/banana-anatomy-ontology/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]
 # banana-anatomy-ontology
-Archived repository hosting the banana anatomy ontology
+Archived repository hosting the banana anatomy ontology, which was created for the Crop Ontology project.

 This work is licensed under a